By Cathy Jones

 “I further recommend that the land along Cooks River be handed over to this Council by the vendors of the Strathlea Estate and be named Freshwater Park in honour of W. Freshwater’s 42 years service with this Council”

 In October 1931, the Strathfield Golf Club was formed with the intention of establishing a golf course in Freshwater Park.
-The Golf Club negotiated an agreement with Strathfield Council for the use of 37 acres of Freshwater Park on the understanding that ‘no respectable resident or ratepayer be refused admission to the Club’ [Innes 1987: 161].
-The first Golf course of 9 holes was laid down by golf professional Will Cory and following acquisition of additional land from NSW Government Railways in 1933, the course was extended to 18 holes in 1934 [Innes 1987: 161].
+The Golf Club negotiated an agreement with Strathfield Council for the use of 37 acres of Freshwater Park on the understanding that ‘no respectable resident or ratepayer be refused admission to the Club’ (Innes 1988: 161).
+The first Golf course of 9 holes was laid down by golf professional Will Cory and following acquisition of additional land from NSW Government Railways in 1933, the course was extended to 18 holes in 1934.
 The 18 hole course was designed by professional golf architect and local resident, Tommy Howard.

-[i] Strathlea Estate dated 1930.
+Strathlea Estate Subdivision poster 1930.
 Sub-divided by Arthur Rickard & Co Ltd.